Last Updated on April 19, 2023 by Emmanuel

 You can take your bicycle’s crankset from the center of the pedal axle to the center of the bottom bracket spindle.

-The numbers found on the chainrings of your bike, whatever the type, refer to the number of teeth on each chainring.
+The numbers on your bike’s chainring, whatever the type, refer to the number of teeth on each chainring.

-For example, a compact crankset features 50 and 34 tooth rings, while a standard one has 53 and 39 tooth rings.
+For example, a compact crankset features 50 and 34 tooth rings; a standard one has 53 and 39 tooth rings.

-However, don’t think that the more teeth are on the chainring, the more your bike will make you a successful runner.
+However, don’t think that the more teeth are on the chainring, the better you can become a successful runner.

 Each crank has pros and cons, but we will not enter into the details of this debate as it can take longer and overwhelm you.